WHAT precautions are you taking concerning covid-19?

-WHAT IS A NAPPS CETIFICATION?
+WHAT IS A NAPPS CERTIFICATION?

 The National Association of Professional Pet Sitters (NAPPS) Certification Course is a broad-range and in-depth self-paced course covering all topics relevant to pet sitting, including pet care, health, nutrition and behavior for a variety of animals.
 It also includes business development and management, pet safety and a complete pet first aid course.
 The NAPPS Certification acknowledges that the pet sitter is a serious professional who has obtained a high level of expertise through his/her study.
-NAPPS Certification is good for three (3) years.
+NAPPS Certification is good for two (2) years.
 In order to maintain our NAPPS Certification status, we must re-certify by presenting evidence of a total of 30 Continued Educational Units (CEUs).

 What options do I have for care in my home?